amunategui/amunategui.github.io/_posts/2016-01-11-anomaly-detection-h2o.md

 We get an AUC of **0.757** with our current data split.

 <h3><a id="autoencoder">Autoencoder</a></h3>
 Let's see how an unsupervised **autoencoder** can assist us here.
-Start by initializing an h2o instance and create an H2O frame from the prostate data set
+Start by initializing an h2o instance and create an H2O frame from the prostate data set:

 ```{r}
 library(h2o)